Skip to content

 8:00 pm Bed

-A 2 year old needs between 1.5-3 hours of nap time.
-We’re still aiming for 10-12 hours of night sleep, so keep this in mind when trying to determine how long to let your 2 year old nap.
+Research(1) shows that a a 2 year old needs between 1.5-3 hours of nap time.
+We want to aim for 10-12 hours of night sleep at this age, so keep this in mind when trying to determine how long to let your 2 year old nap.

 Reminder: most need around 13-14 hours of total sleep in 24 hours.